SJHH-Nguyen-D/sharpestminds_project/interview_questions_and_notes/answers_to_common_interview_questions.md

 It turns out, we can solve for a large feature dataset with less than the required number of samples, using L.A.S.S.O.
 REGRESSION.
 L.A.S.S.O. regression can find the solution with cross validation and L.A.S.S.O. regression penalty that favors smaller parameter values.

 Summary:
-1. when the samples sizes are realtively small , the L.A.S.S.O. regression can improve predictions made from new data(ie. reduce variance) by making the predictions less sensitive to the training data. this is done by adding a L.A.S.S.O. regression penalty to the thing tha tmust be minimized.
+1. when the samples sizes are realtively small , the L.A.S.S.O. regression can improve predictions made from new data(ie. reduce variance) by making the predictions less sensitive to the training data. this is done by adding a L.A.S.S.O. regression penalty to the thing that must be minimized.

 2. lambda is determined using cross validation.